divy1607/next/README.md

-# E Commerce app using Next.js
+# Account dashboard using Next.js (with authentication and CRUD applications)

 This is a E commerce admin dashboard website using Next.js, Typescript and Tailwind CSS.